|

 in terms of an investment limit in plant and machinery(calculated at original value).

-The act specifically refers to only two categories of the small scale sector:-
+The act specifically refers to only two categories of the small scale sector:- Over

 the years, however, some sub-sectors hav been identified within the overall small scale

 sector.
-These are:
+These are: In

 other words, the small scale sector comprises of small scale and ancillary industril